ee-jackson/wytham-hawthorn/docs/project-notebook.md

 * started mapping & tagging some hawthorn: 001H, 003H, 026H, 017H, 002H, 004H, 012H
   * most mapped hawthorn were next to a focal blackthorn, but we also mapped some that were in areas of the woods for which we have no blackthorn - thinking that we will have a larger sample size of hawthorn than blackthorn
   * Hawthorn is in flower now but should be easy to find even when not in flower, so we weren't exhaustive in mapping
-* Think we should wait to start mapping Rosaceae around focals as some focal trees may not end up being suitable e.g. dont produce enough/any fruits
+* Think we should wait to start mapping Rosaceae around focals as some focal trees may not end up being suitable e.g. don't produce enough/any fruits

 ## 2021-05-18 Friday
 ### Meeting: SG & EJ